Extends Keyword in Java: A Deep Dive into Inheritance

 FAQs

-Can a subclass override methods inherited from its superclass?
+Can a subclass override static methods?

 Sharing Is Caring: